Child marriage in Somalia: Cases of child marriage in Somalia

-Child marriage remains a persistent issue in Somalia, where there is currently no legally defined minimum age for marriage.
 In March 2025, public outrage erupted after an eight-year-old girl, missing for six months, was found living with a man in Carmo who claimed to be her husband.
-The girl had been taken from her home in Bosaso in September 2024, allegedly with her father's consent for marriage to Sheikh Mahmoud.
+The girl had been taken from her home in Bosaso in September 2024, allegedly with her father's consent for marriage to a man named Mahmoud.
 The case, which prompted widespread protests and condemnation from rights groups, reignited debate around child protection laws in the country.
 Puntland authorities intervened and returned the child to her family on 25 March 2025.
-According to a 2020 joint report by the UN Population Fund and the Somali government, 35% of Somali women aged 20–24 were married before 18, down from 45% in 2017.
-Efforts to pass a child rights bill have faced resistance in parliament, with no timeline for reintroduction.